tomleslieli/Roobinhud/README.md

 ## Functionality and MVPs

 - Ability to search for stocks, which returns updated charts / market data.
-- Accounts are limited by their buying power, which they can add to by depositing.
+- Accounts are limited by their buying power, which can be increased by depositing.
 - Users can buy and sell stocks if they have sufficient buying power / equity.
 These are displayed on their dashboard.
 - Users can add / remove items to their watchlist.
 These are displayed on their dashboard.
 - When users search for a stock, key statistics such as market capitalization, volume, etc. will be displayed.